Bartholomew Booth: In Maryland

-Parents who sent sons to Booth included Robert Morris, Edward Shippen, Benedict Arnold (sons Benjamin, aged 10, and Richard, aged 11), and Charles Lee.
+Parents who sent sons to Booth included Robert Morris, Edward Shippen and Benedict Arnold (sons Benjamin, aged 10, and Richard, aged 11).
 Bushrod Washington, nephew of George Washington, was a pupil.
 Needwood School included fencing and dancing in its curriculum.

 Legacy

 The Needwood and Delamere schools only operated for about a decade, but they launched other educators' careers and advanced Benjamin Franklin's theory of instruction.
 For example, August Christian Whitehair, born about 1760, graduated from Delamere and settled in modern-day Preston County, West Virginia in 1788, three years after Booth's death.
 Whitehair studied under Booth and was the first teacher in the Preston County Union District (1790).
 The History of Preston County notes Whitehair as an educational pioneer within the German settlement.